danielharrell/SumLect2015/Lost_Idea_LA.md

 do this, then, without falsifying the sense in which the threat is finally internal?

-It is this question that prompts my worry.
-For there is only one answer to this question, so far as I can tell.
-And indeed there is something about what it means to be an answer implicit in it, since it requires us to identify liberal education as an answer to the question, what does it mean to be educated? .
-There is only one answer to this question, so far as I can tell.
-I think, that is simple, direct, and even obvious.
-The threat to liberal education is internal, so we supposed, insofar as it comes from a question about the meaning of education that we must ask and answer for ourselves, and may well answer in a choice against liberal education.
-But we may also answer this question in a choice *for* liberal education, which thus represents a second answer to the question, opposed to the first.
-And in this opposition, an opposition of answers, we could say that the treat to liberal education is external.
-In answering this question for ourselves, we run the risk of being wrong.
+Here is my best brief stab at an answer, which I give now, before explaining why it causes my worry about the future of liberal education.
+The threat to liberal education is internal---so we supposed, and so I believe---insofar as it comes from a question about the meaning of education that we must ask and answer for ourselves, and may well answer in a choice against liberal education.
+But then we may also answer this question otherwise, by choosing liberal education, in what is thus a second answer to the question, opposed to the first.
+And in *this* opposition, an opposition of answers, we can say that the treat to liberal education is indeed external.
+(End this paragraph by identifying the fate of liberal education with the answer it provides to the question.
+If liberal education has a future, it will be because it not only provokes a question about the meaning of education, but provides an answer. to the question what he fate of liberal education, so understood, Liberal education, so understood, not only (Put fate of liberal education here.) kIn answering this question for ourselves, we run the risk of being wrong.

 he treat to liberal education is thus external, insofar as it comes from an *answer* to the question about the meaning